-- (1) to recommend to the board of directors the compensation policy for the company's Office Holders to be adopted by the company and to recommend to the board of directors, once every three years, regarding any extension or modifications of the current compensation policy that had been approved for a period of more than three years; - (2) from time to time to recommend to the board of directors any updates required to the compensation policy and examine the implementation thereof; - (3) to determine, with respect to the company's Office Holders, whether to approve their Employment Terms; and - (4) in certain situations described in the Companies Law, to determine whether to exempt the approval of Employment Terms of a candidate for the position of CEO of the company from the requirement to obtain shareholder approval.
+- to recommend to the board of directors the compensation policy for the company's Office Holders to be adopted by the company and to recommend to the board of directors, once every three years, regarding any extension or modifications of the current compensation policy that had been approved for a period of more than three years; - (2) from time to time to recommend to the board of directors any updates required to the compensation policy and examine the implementation thereof; - (3) to determine, with respect to the company's Office Holders, whether to approve their Employment Terms; and - (4) in certain situations described in the Companies Law, to determine whether to exempt the approval of Employment Terms of a candidate for the position of CEO of the company from the requirement to obtain shareholder approval.

-According to the Companies Law, Employment Terms of a public company's Office Holders must be approved also by the board as a whole and, with respect to Employment Terms of the CEO or a director, also by the company's shareholders in accordance with the majority requirements of the Companies Law.
-(For further information see above "Compensation of Directors and Executive and Executive Officers - Compensation Policy"; Item 10.
+According to the Companies Law, Employment Terms of a public company's Office Holders must be approved by the compensation committee and the board as a whol.
+In addition, with respect to Employment Terms of the CEO, a director, any Office Holder where the Employment Terms are not consistent with an approved compensation policy or for an Office Holder that is also considered a controlling shareholder (or such controlling shareholder's Relative), approval by the company's shareholders is also required in accordance with the applicable majority requirements of the Companies Law.
+(For definition of the term Relative see Item 10 - Additional Information - Approval of Certain Transaction - Personal Interest and Extraordinary Transactions).
+For further information see above "Compensation of Directors and Executive and Executive Officers - Compensation Policy"; Item 10.
 Additional Information - General Provisions of Israeli Law and Related Provisions of Articles of Association - Office Holders; and Item 10 - Additional Information - Approval of Certain Transactions - Approval of Employment Terms of Office Holders).